 When we think about ‘content’ our default setting is usually long-form written articles, brochures or whitepapers.
 Don’t be afraid, however, to explore different formats if it works for your audience.

-Chances are you don’t have Prince William’s number on speed dial, but you can still create great video content with relatively low production costs – take a look at our Let’s think about video blog for more about the benefits of short-form and long-form marketing videos.
+Chances are you don’t have Prince William’s number on speed dial, but you can still create great video content with relatively low production costs.

 The most important factor in building customer relationships is to know who your customers are, what they want to buy and why they want to buy it.
 If you understand how to meet their expectations, your Hub content can deliver added value to keep them coming back to you.